Home Insurance Replacement Cost Calculator

 Features of the Douglas Residential Cost Guide:

 Within the Douglas Cost Guides, there are location adjustment factors, as required, to allow for differences in residential construction costs between the various provinces.
 There are also adjustments for unique construction situations.

-The Douglas Cost Guides include a physical depreciation schedule for estimating the Actual Cash Value / Depreciated Value of the residence or structure being valued.
+The Douglas Cost Guides include a physical depreciation schedule for estimating the Actual Cash Value and Depreciated Value of the residence or structure being valued.